What Is The Difference Between Send And Sent

 The Cognitive Impact of Verb Tenses

 The distinction between send and sent also reflects deeper cognitive processes in language.
-Verb tenses act as mental markers, helping speakers and writers anchor actions in time.
+Which means verb tenses act as mental markers, helping speakers and writers anchor actions in time.
 Misusing send for past actions disrupts this temporal clarity, potentially confusing listeners or readers.
-Which means conversely, correct usage of sent aligns with how humans naturally conceptualize past events, reinforcing logical narratives.
+That said, conversely, correct usage of sent aligns with how humans naturally conceptualize past events, reinforcing logical narratives.
 This interplay between grammar and cognition explains why such distinctions feel intuitive once mastered.

 Final Tips for Mastery